Navy Yard Ramen Spot Hatoba Is Turning Into a Hawaiian Restaurant

 Heartier dishes include kalua pig plate lunches—slow-roasted in the oven for 12-hours given the lack of a lava rock cooking pit—with seared cabbage, rice, and mac salad.
 Being a ramen restaurant, there’s also saimin—Hawaii’s answer to the noodle soup created by Chinese and Japanese plantation workers.
 The clear pork-and-chicken broth has a smoky flavor that Fukushima likens to Okinawa soba—a delicacy from where his mother is from—and bowls are filled with springy noodles, chasu pork, egg ribbons, and shrimp wontons.

-Diners in need of a summer cool-off can opt for Hawaiian-style shaved ice, where fluffy piles of snow are covered in condensed milk espuma and candied orange.
+Diners in need of a summer cool-off can opt for Hawaiian-style shave ice, where fluffy piles of snow are covered in condensed milk espuma and candied orange.
 Daikaya Group bartender Nalee Kim has also created a tropical drink list with options like a draft mai tai or the Pau Hana mixed with vodka, shochu, elderflower liqueur and guava.

 Though Fukushima says the new Hawaiian decor is subtle—“no palm trees or Hawaiian shirts”—some diners who saw the restaurant’s social media announcement over the weekend showed up in floral island prints.
 “It was nice to see the excitement about a Hawaiian restaurant,” says Fukushima.